progamergiuseppe/Login-Form-with-NodeJS/README.md

 # Usage
 ```
+ > git clone <a href="https://github.com/progamergiuseppe/Login-Form-with-NodeJS.git">https://github.com/progamergiuseppe/Login-Form-with-NodeJS.git</a>

-- npm start devStart
+> npm start devStart

-- Run http://localhost:3000/ in your web broswer
+> Run http://localhost:3000/ in your web broswer

 ```

+- This is the basic NodeJS Login

+- Enjoy and Have Fun!

 # Code Editor

 - My code editor <a href="https://code.visualstudio.com/">VScode</a>

+- More code on <a href="https://github.com/progamergiuseppe">Progamer Giuseppe</a>

+# Thank You

+- Thank you for using this program!

+- See you on the next program!